weatherfordmat/SyntactiQL/README.md

 ## Getting Started

 For now, the project can only be cloned directly from github.
-I would like to make this a CLI tool for quicker scaffolding.
+I would like to make this a combination of a CLI tool for quicker scaffolding and a package that can call its utility functions.

 ``` javascript